-Champagne is a big part of many to New Year’s Eve celebrations.
+Champagne is a big part of many New Year’s Eve celebrations.
 It can be a pleasure to drink, but it can also cause headaches for some.
 Headaches after drinking champagne may be caused by dehydration, mineral depletion or even an allergy to the sulfites in champagne.
 Sulfites are chemicals used as preservatives to inhibit browning and discoloration in foods and beverages during preparation, storage, and distribution.
-Sulfites have been used in wine making for centuries.
+Sulfites have been used in winemaking for centuries.

-TO AVOID HEADACHES AND HANGOVERS
+TO AVOID HEADACHES AND HANGOVERS, TRY THESE TIPS: